 Algae in swimming pools

 Algae are single-celled organisms that grow quickly in the right conditions and can turn the water in your swimming pool green within a few hours.
 Chlorine will help prevent growth of algae.
-Treatment to remove algae includes lowering the pH level of pool water by adding pool acid and, later, adding a copper treatment to the water to kill the spores.
+Talk to a pool specialist to get advice on how to treat algae.

 You can use a brush and garden hose to remove algae from pool surfaces.
 The next day, vacuum the settled algae from the floor of your pool - don't try to remove it by running the filter.
 Make sure you check the TA, pH and calcium hardness before you allow anyone to swim.